SoftblocksCo/Simple_coin/README.md

 ```

 ## Generate new wallet
-This method creates new wallet file and save it in the `--wallet` path.
-Inside this file, there will be two rows: first one is a private key, second one is a public key.
+This method creates new wallet file and saves it in the `--wallet` path.
+Inside this file there will be two rows: first one is a private key, second one is a public key.
 And this is all you need to use Simple Coin blockchain!

 ```bash
 $ python wallet.py --new --wallet Alice.sc